mayaname/flask_blog/readme.md

 ## Description

 This is a micro-blog/journal application loosely based the Flask Mega Tutorial series by Miguel Grinberg and several other tutorials.
-I have modified the application structure to suit my preferences, but still avoid circular import.
+I have modified the application structure to suit my preferences, but still avoid circular imports.
 As I am still learning about Flask, I plan to use the app as a journal of sorts for short posts on Flask topics I find useful.
 I will also try to address some of the issues I encountered when deploying to PythonAnywhere.
 While these are mostly for my reference, it is my hope that others will also find them along with the application code of some use.

 ## Resources